404Wolf/valfs/README.md

 # Using Valfs

-At the top level, ValFS will create two folders, `myvals` and `myblobs`, and a `deno.json`.
+At the top level, ValFS will create a `myvals` folder and a `deno.json`.
 The `deno.json` has settings to simulate val.town's development environment.
 Deno will automatically cache all packages referenced in vals, so that you get nice LSP completions.

 When you update, remove, or create vals in `valfs` or on `val.town`'s website, the opposite should automatically update to reflect changes.

 ### Vals Directory